 Babinda is 59 km south and it feels further.
 Someone you care about lives there, or is recovering there, or has just been through something, and you cannot get there yourself.
-I am Siobhan.
-Andrew and I have been running Lily's Florist from Kingscliff since 2009, and we have had a florist in the region since 2008 when we partnered with Flowers n Lace in Bungalow.
-The florist covering Babinda takes the Bruce Highway south, same road, same run, most weeks.
+I am Siobhan, and Andrew and I have been running Lily's Florist from Kingscliff since 2009.
+We have had a florist in the region since 2008, when we partnered with a shop in Bungalow, and the florist who covers Babinda takes the Bruce Highway south on the same run most weeks.
+Sending to Babinda has a particular shape: it is the furthest point in this part of the network, and the people on the bench plan for that.

 One caller from Townsville wanted to send a dozen red roses to her grandmother in Babinda for Christmas.
 I steered her toward a tropical arrangement instead.
 Roses in Babinda in December, when it has been raining for six weeks straight and the humidity sits above 80%, would have given her grandmother two good days before the petals browned at the edges.
 The tropical arrangement gave her a week.
 The caller rang back a few days later, said her grandmother still had flowers on the table and was talking about them to the neighbours.
 A week of conversation from one arrangement.
 That is what happens when the stems match the climate instead of fighting it.